-SPRINGFIELD, Minn. — The Springfield Area Health Care Foundation (SAHCF), which Mayo Clinic Health System operates, has awarded five $500 scholarships to area high school students who plan to pursue post-secondary health care degrees, as well as an additional $500 scholarship to a post-secondary student from the area.
+SPRINGFIELD, Minn. — The Springfield Area Health Care Foundation (SAHCF) — which Mayo Clinic Health System operates — has awarded three $1,000 scholarships to area high school students who plan to pursue post-secondary health care degrees, as well as three additional $1,000 scholarship to current post-secondary students from the area.

 Scholarship recipients include:

 The scholarships are made possible through charitable contributions to the SAHCF.
-This is the 19th year the SAHCF has given out scholarships, totaling $44,500 for 88 students.
+This is the 20th year the SAHCF has awarded scholarships, which have totaled $50,500 in scholarships for 94 students.

-Mayo Clinic Health System consists of clinics, hospitals and other facilities that serve the health care needs of people in more than 60 communities in Georgia, Iowa, Minnesota and Wisconsin.
+Mayo Clinic Health System consists of clinics, hospitals and other facilities that serve the health care needs of people in more than 60 communities in Minnesota, Wisconsin and Iowa.
 The community-based providers, paired with the resources and expertise of Mayo Clinic, enable patients in the region to receive the highest-quality health care close to home.